-- (a) the Bankruptcy Court shall have entered the Confirmation Order, the Confirmation Date shall have occurred, and the Confirmation Order shall not be subject to any stay; - (b) all actions, documents, and agreements necessary to implement and consummate the Joint Debtor Plan, including, without limitation, entry into the documents contained in the Joint Debtor Plan Supplement, and the transactions and other matters contemplated thereby, shall have been effected or executed; - (c) Effective Date of the CFG Peru Plan occurring, and release of the CFG Peru Settlement Payment and the CFG Peru Administrative Expense Settlement Proceeds; - (d) all governmental and third party approvals and consents, including Bankruptcy Court approval, necessary in connection with the transactions contemplated by the Joint Debtor Plan shall have been obtained, not be subject to unfulfilled conditions and be in full force and effect, and all applicable waiting periods shall have expired without any action being taken or threatened by any competent authority that would restrain, prevent or otherwise impose materially adverse conditions on such transactions.
+- (a) the Bankruptcy Court shall have entered the Confirmation Order, the Confirmation Date shall have occurred, and the Confirmation Order shall not be subject to any stay; - (b) all actions, documents, and agreements necessary to implement and consummate the Joint Debtor Plan, including, without limitation, entry into the documents contained in the Joint Debtor Plan Supplement, and the transactions and other matters contemplated thereby, shall have been effected or executed; - (c) Effective Date of the CFG Peru Plan occurring, and release of the CFG Peru Settlement Payment and the CFG Peru Administrative Expense Settlement Proceeds; - (d) The CFG Peru Plan shall have been sanctioned by the U.K. Court and the Effective Date under the CFG Peru Plan shall have occurred. - (e) the Plan Debtors shall have sufficient funds, entered into payment plans sufficient, or arranged with a creditworthy party, to pay the obligations set forth in this PAIH Plan; - (f) The conditions precedent to the Liquidator-Controlled Companies Settlement Agreement shall have been satisfied or waived in accordance with the terms thereof and the Debtor Settlement Parties shall have irrevocably paid to the Liquidators the full Settlement Payment as set forth in the Liquidator-Controlled Companies Settlement Agreement;

+(g) all governmental and third party approvals and consents, including Bankruptcy Court approval, necessary in connection with the transactions contemplated by the Joint Debtor Plan shall have been obtained, not be subject to unfulfilled conditions and be in full force and effect, and all applicable waiting periods shall have expired without any action being taken or threatened by any competent authority that would restrain, prevent or otherwise impose materially adverse conditions on such transactions.

-(b) Waiver of Conditions Precedent
+2. Waiver of Conditions Precedent